schneider7/GitAnnounce/README.md

  This is so that the GitHub usernames will get matched to the real names of the developers, which will make the Zulip messages more human-readable. **Make sure that the full names defined by this hash are the same as the full names used in Zulip.** For example, if I had written "Mike Schneider" as my name in the hash, the engine wouldn't properly tag me in Zulip messages, because my name there is set up as "Michael Schneider".

-Configure these four environment variables and the hash to match your organization and bot's info, and the engine will do the rest.
+Configure these five environment variables and the hash to match your organization and bot's info, and the engine will do the rest.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).